Church of the Holy Rude: History

-The church was founded in 1129 but nothing of this early structure now remains due to a fire in 1405.
+The church was founded in 1129, but due to a fire in 1405, nothing of the early structure now remains.

-Construction on the new nave had begun by 1414, and based on the evidence of carved heraldry the vault of the nave was completed between 1440 and 1480.
-Work on the chancel did not commence until 1507 and was completed around 1530 which was when the west tower was also extended to its current height.
+Construction on the new nave had begun by 1414, and based on the evidence of carved heraldry, the vault of the nave was completed between 1440 and 1480.
+Work on the chancel did not commence until 1507 and was completed around 1530, which was when the west tower was also extended to its current height.
 King James VI was crowned King of Scots in the church on 29 July 1567.
 Adam Bothwell, Bishop of Orkney performed the ceremony, and John Knox preached a sermon.

+A second charge was secured for the parish of Stirling in 1607.
+In 1731 a third charge was founded.
+This led to the growth of a third congregation, and, in 1840, the North Church was built for the services of the third charge.

-It has been suggested that, in the Siege of Stirling Castle in 1651 by General Monk, during the Wars of the Three Kingdoms, the church and churchyard suffered damage from musket shots, which is still visible.
-However, all damage is opposite the south rampart of Stirling Castle, and as damage clusters around the slot windows, it is clearly just a "game" of soldiers firing from the castle to get the musket ball through the slot.
-Were it from an attacking force damage would be on the south side, which it is not.
+It has been suggested that, in the Siege of Stirling Castle in 1651 by General Monk during the Wars of the Three Kingdoms, the church and churchyard suffered damage from musket shots, which is still visible.
+However, all damage is opposite of the south rampart of Stirling Castle, and as damage clusters around the slot windows, it is more likely to be remnants of a "game" of soldiers firing from the castle to get the musket ball through the slot.
+Were it from an attacking force, damage would have been on the south side.
 James Guthrie, who was later executed, was the minister at the time.
-Soon after, Guthrie with two or three elders appointed Robert Rule as Guthrie's successor which caused a schism in the congregation and a dividing wall was built which stood until 1936.
+Soon after, Guthrie with two or three elders appointed Robert Rule as Guthrie's successor, which caused a schism in the congregation.
+In 1656, a dividing wall was built and each side was treated as a separate church.
+The wall stood until 1936.

-In 1940 the church was restored and the fine oak beam roof was re-exposed.
+In 1940, the church was restored and the fine oak beam roof was re-exposed.

 In 2023 the church announced a partnership with Stirling District Tourism Ltd, with the aim of promoting the site as a tourist destination.